opossum sounds

 How to Manage Opossum Sounds Around Your Home

-• Block Entry Points: Seal off spaces under porches, decks, or sheds where opossums might nest.
+• Block Entry Points: When populations settle in urban dwellings, boards need to be placed under porches, decks or sheds where opossums might build nests.

 Fun Facts About Opossum Sounds and Behavior